-Energy drinks are not allowed in the academy at any time and will be confiscated and disposed of.
+Energy drinks and fizzy drinks are not allowed in the academy at any time and will be confiscated and disposed of.

-If you have any special diets or allergies, concerns or suggestions regarding any aspect of catering at the academy, please do not hesitate to contact your head of year on 01274 776777.
+If you have any special diets or allergies, concerns or suggestions regarding any aspect of catering at the academy, please do not hesitate to contact your head of year on 01274 089850.